 States of Matter:

-- Constituent particles are very closely packed
+- Constituent particles are less closely packed.

-- Have definite shape and volume.
+- Do not have definite shape but definite volume.